rhysd/react-mathjax-component/README.md

 Instead, you may use existing [several][1] [React][2] [libraries][3] [for Mathjax][4].
 However all of them are relying on hacky real DOM manipulations.

-In contrast, the idea converting [LiteDOM][litedom] into React element tree does not need such hacks.
-And converted React element tree can be used for differential DOM update by React runtime.
-A simple math expression consist of bunch of SVG elements so this is important for performance.
+In contrast, the idea of converting [LiteDOM][litedom] into React element tree does not need such hacks.
+And React runtime can do differential DOM update for the coverted React element tree.
+A simple math expression consists of bunch of SVG elements so this is important for performance.

-LiteDOM is a small internal representation used by Mathjax to represent SVG element tree.
+LiteDOM is a small internal representation used by Mathjax to represent an SVG element tree.
 It was created to render math expressions on non-browser environment like Node.js.
 Mathjax converts LiteDOM tree into HTML string.
 This package converts it into React element tree instead.